tatumio/tatum-php/docs/Api/GasPumpApi.md

  **Activated and not activated addresses**

  The precalculated addresses can be immediately assigned to customers and can **receive** funds.
 However, they cannot be used to **send** funds to other addresses.
 This is because the addresses are not activated.
-To make the addresses be able to send funds, <a href="#activategaspumpaddresses">activate them</a>.
+To make the addresses be able to send funds, <a href="https://apidoc.tatum.io/tag/Gas-pump/#operation/activategaspumpaddresses">activate them</a>.

 ### Example